 Before leaving, both Gid and I were somewhat neurotic about weighing kit.
 Our bags weighed similarly, at around 25 kg.
 Since then, Gid has added a few extra tools and bits where as I have exchanged items, such the cooking pots, for lighter weight kit.
-I don’t know what the present difference is but, at the moment, I am faster up the hills!
+I don’t know what the present difference is but, at the start, Clare was faster up the hills!

 Sabbath Silk Route, custom build by Spa Cycles, aimed at light weight and simple maintenance.
 Running gear all identical to Gid’s, except shorter cranks and smaller 35mm tyres.
 Pretty Spa leather saddle (no, it’s not a Brooks), Tubus Ti rear rack and steel front rack… Look what happened to that in Sumatra:

 One advantage of being in a “less developed” and populous place, is that it took under an hour between noticing the break, and Tarzan fixing it.

 (Slightly reduced now after some cold weather stuff posted home from India and other warm places)